auditlog/notion-to-own-domain/README.md

 *   **JavaScript Enhancements**:
     *   Automatic Table of Contents generation based on H1/H2/H3 headings.
     *   Simple lightbox effect for images.
+*   **Content Hiding**: Allows hiding specific sections of Notion content from the rendered webpage by wrapping them in `<hide>` and `</hide>` tags within the Notion page's text blocks.
+This is processed after the HTML is generated.
+    *   **Example Use Case:** If you provide navigation to subpages within a table or main text, you can hide the default list of subpage links (generated from Notion's `child_page` blocks) by placing `<hide>` before the first child page block and `</hide>` after the last one in your Notion document.
 *   **Basic Error Handling**: Includes a simple `error.php` page for 404 and 500 errors.
 *   **Simple Setup**: Requires minimal configuration.